DougRomano/romanoio/src/pages/2018-9-17-fixing-terminal-history/index.md

 ---

 #ARRRROOOOOOOOO
 I rely on the history command heavly during my day to day coding tasks.

+History with closing the terminal.